mnr/writing-wip/Do-Ye0n_lives_on.md

 "Entirely opportunistic.
 Fairwell didn't expect Alpha60 to throw you under the bus.
 When you were available, they swooped in.
 You do have to admire how quick they put that package together."

-"But not clever enough to keep me out of here."
+"But they aren't clever enough to keep me out of here."

 "Jimbo is a good litigator and you attracted a lot of action.
 More than I realized.
 Some big investors and international drug corporations formed a hedge fund, bought a strong position in your case, and made sure they didn't lose."